Rkabacoff/emoji2text/README.md

 # emoji2text

-The goal of emoji2text is to replacing emojis, as well as accent characters, with descriptive phrases  prior to text mining and sentiment analysis.
+The goal of emoji2text is to replace emojis, as well as accent characters, with descriptive phrases  prior to text mining and sentiment analysis.
 For example,

 ```"I have to go to bed now! 😔 Good night!😠😠😠"```